kylephillips/wp-nested-pages/readme.txt

 If you have WordPress SEO by Yoast installed, your page score indicators are shown along with the pages.

 = Can I show the thumbnail in the tree view? =
-As of version 1.6, yes.
+Yes!
 Visit Settings > Nested Pages > Post Types to configure thumbnail settings for each post type.
-Filters are also available for customizing the images displayed.
+Filters are also available for customizing the images displayed, as well as specifying a fallback image in the case that the post does not have a thumbnail assigned.

+= Nested Pages changes my permalink structure.
+How do I stop that? = Nested Pages uses the same ordering methodology as WordPress core.
+The plugin offers an enhanced interface to achieve the same results.
+Parent/Child relationships are used in conjunction with the post menu_order field to nest and order posts/pages.
+There is currently no option to disable this core feature.

 == Screenshots ==